Tutorial: Toolkit in Action

 eai --version

 To use the Toolkit you must be authenticated.
-Run the login command and follow the instructions to create your user.
-You will have to follow a link to obtain your authentication token and then paste it into the CLI.
+Run the eai login command and follow the instructions.
+You will have to follow a link to obtain your authentication code and then paste it into the CLI.

 eai login